metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 <div className="accordion-item-padding">

 When minting via the JS SDK, you may use the `settings` attribute to provide the required **Mint Settings**.
 The operation will fail if Mint Settings are missing for any guard that requires them.

+Since the JS SDK requires the whole Candy Machine model and its guard settings to be provided, it can infer most of the mint settings from that model and, therefore, its mint settings object is typically smaller than the other SDKs.

 Here’s an example using the **Third Party Signer** guard which requires an additional signer and the **Mint Limit** guard which keeps track of how many times a wallet minted from the Candy Machine.